Levviata/Levviatas-Optimization-Pack/README-curseforge.md

 This modpack uses [File Director](https://modrinth.com/mod/filedirector) to download these mods:
 - [Multithreaded Noise](https://www.curseforge.com/minecraft/mc-mods/multithreaded-noise)

+_("File Director" is a Minecraft Forge mod that allows you to download and manage mods in modpacks)_

 ## Performance Comparison
 TODO: add images for comparison (against vanilla, etc.) also check how Entity Cull (current) differs from the other Entity Cull (by tr7zw)